jwkicklighter/guides/security/application.md

    - don't touch it if you can avoid it
    - don't store any more than you need
 - check your return values
-- HMAC - probably goes under hashing somewhere. mention encrypt-then-hmac later
+- HMAC - probably goes under hashing somewhere. mention encrypt-then-hmac in the hashing vs encryption section

 ## Interesting links